fjossinet/RNArtistCore/README.md

 # <a name="library"></a>RNArtistCore as a library

 RNArtistCore can be added as a dependency into your own projects.
 No stable release for now, only snapshots.
-To use RNArtistCore in your Java application, just add the below dependency in your file pom.xml:
+To use RNArtistCore in your Java/Kotlin application, just add the below dependency in your file pom.xml:

 ```xml
   <repositories>